-When you contact us via our website for purposes other than a job application or to present an investment opportunity you will do this by clicking on an email address provided for this purpose on our website.
-A new email window will open in your email program.
-When sent the email will reach us like any other email sent to the relevant address.
-It will disclose to us only the sender email address and the further data which you choose to provide, just like in any other email you send.
+When you contact us for purposes other than to present an investment opportunity you can do this by using the email address provided on our website.
+As with any other email your email will disclose to us only the sender email address and the further data which you choose to provide.
 We will use the data you provide only to the extent required to process your inquiry.

 At times we allow for job applications to be submitted to Point Nine by clicking on a link provided on our website which will then forward the inquiry to a questionnaire provided by the service provider Typeform, S.L.
 Providing the personal information requested on the questionnaire is voluntary.
-Your application and the personal information you provide will be accessed and processed by our human resources department and additional employees who may be assigned to evaluate your application.
+Irrespective of the transmission form, your application and the personal information you provide will be accessed and processed by our human resources department and additional employees who may be assigned to evaluate and process your application.
 Data including all files will be stored in unencrypted form in our database, which however is password-protected.
-The data will only be used for processing your application and will not be shared with third parties other than data storage service providers (like Typeform or dropbox) without your express permission.
+The data will only be used for processing your application and will not be shared with third parties outside the Point Nine group of companies other than data storage service providers (like Typeform or dropbox) without your express permission.
+If you are employed orotherwise retained by Point Nine, we will only store, process and share personal data with third parties such as social security agencies as is necessary in connection with the employment or service relationship.

 If we decide not to pursue discussions with you for an employment or advisory role at Point Nine we may ask you if you would like your resume to be included in a talent database like Circular.
 If you agree your resume and certain other information will be accessible to our portfolio companies and potentially other users of the database.
 We may also contact you directly in case of job openings in our portfolio which we think might be of interest to you.
 If your application process terminates without you being either employed or otherwise retained by Point Nine, we will delete the corresponding data within the period stipulated by applicable law unless you expressly agree that we retain your information.
 If you are in the Point Nine Talent Pool you can request to have your details removed at any time.
 Please contact email@example.com for any requests and queries regarding the Talent Pool.